onflow/flow-101-quest/README.md

 }
 ```

-Execute this script with:
+Execute the script with the following Flow CLI command:

 ```
 flow scripts execute ./get-message-keys.cdc --network=testnet
 ```
+> NOTE: if you cloned the repo, the file `get-message-keys.cdc` is located in `./cadence/scripts/`.
+Update the path in the command above accordingly, or navigate to that folder.

-This shall give you a following list of keys:
+This will give you a list of keys:

 ```javascript
 "hello": "Hello"